fmaymone/timeslot-api/doc/api/v1/feeds/get_the_feed_of_the_current_users_activities.markdown

 Name : deletedAt
 Description : Deletion of user

+Name : image
+Description : URL of the user image

+Name : location
+Description : Home location of user

 Name : slotCount
-Description : Number of slots for this user
+Description : Number of visible slots for this user

-Name : reslotCount
+Name : calendarCount
-Description : Number of reslots for this user
+Description : Number of visible calendars for this user

 Name : friendsCount
 Description : Number of friends for this user